larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 participation channels the IETF offers.
 The moderator team SHALL keep the identities of participants requesting moderation confidential.

-## Transparency
+## Operations of the Moderator Team and Transparency

-The moderator team SHALL operate according to a consistent set of criteria, processes, and actions.
-The moderator team SHALL independently define and execute their role.
-They SHALL maintain a public set of moderation criteria, processes, actions, and other material that allows the community to understand and comment on the role of the team.
-The moderator team SHOULD consider adopting moderation criteria, processes, and actions that other technical communities have found suitable.
-The moderator team's criteria and processes SHALL be developed with community input, but they are not expected to be documented in the RFC series.

-Some of these processes may rely on automated mechanisms, such as rate-limiting emails to lists or messages to chat channels.
-(The IETF's deliberately low bar to participation makes it easy to create throw-away personas for such denial-of-service behavior.)

-{:aside}
-> TODO: This gives the moderator team broad freedom to define processes and actions.
-Should this document define some boundaries for what the moderator team can do?
+Within the bounds of the policies set within this memo and with the approval of the IESG, the moderator team SHALL define any additional processes and moderation criteria necessary to execute their role.
+Those processes and criteria SHALL be developed with community input and made public, but need not be documented in the RFC series.

+The intent of this memo is to provide the widest possible freedom of action to the moderator team with a few constraints.
+Examples of actions that could be taken include:

+- Automated rate limiting mechanisms;
+- Review and approval of submissions/messages;
+- A private or public admonishment;
+- Temporary or permanent bans in one or more fora.

+We stress that these are only examples, and not in any way prescriptive.
+The moderator team is free to decide on these actions.

+The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.

 The moderator team SHOULD create and maintain a public mailing list for the community to discuss both the general moderation criteria and